hsolank4/multi-domain-lora-router/README.md

 Everything is included in the multi_domain_lora_router_colab.ipynb notebook and is designed to run in Google Colab.

-Instead of keeping three complete models in memory, the system loads GPT-2once.
+Instead of keeping three complete models in memory, the system loads GPT-2 once.
 Each domain is represented by a much smaller LoRA adapter.
 A TF-IDF and Logistic Regression classifier reads the prompt, predicts its domain, and activates the matching adapter before generation.

 Datasets